ryantsui1/sampling/02_activities/assignments/a2_questionnaire_design_part_a.md

 write your answer here...
 ```
 Target Population: All voters
 Sampling Frame & Sample Method: All eligible voters which we have an email for purchased from a third party vendor.
-Ask for a simple random sample of 20,000 addresses from the vendor.
+Ask for a simple random sample of as many addresses from the vendor as reasonable within a given set budget.
+A simple random sample would be used to randomize as many unknown access variables which could introduce bias into the results.
 Sampling Units: Any respondent from the vendor dataset who claims they are eligible to vote.

 Your 5-10 question survey: